Vultaire/flashcards/README.rst

 Requirements
 ============

-- Windows: Python 2.7.
-See note below.
-- Linux users: Python 2.7 with Tkinter, or Python 2.6 with Tkinter and argparse
+You must have Python 2.7 with Tkinter, or Python 2.6 with Tkinter and argparse.
+The program has been tested to various degrees on Windows and Linux.

 **Note:** This tool **must** have its arguments supplied via the command line, or via a wrapper script; there are no interactive